 There are loads of kinematic software libraries and many of them do far more than just calculate Forward Kinematics.
 Most of them include Inverse Kinematic solvers, dynamics, visualization, motion planning and collision detection, to name just a few features.
 These libraries will transform your DH parameters into matrices, which are then multiplied together to calculate the relationship between joint positions and end effector pose.

 Even though you'll usually require Inverse Kinematics to actually control the robot, computing the Forward Kinematics is a necessary step to get familiar with any new robotic arm.

 What is your favorite method of getting familiar with a new robot's kinematics?
 Do you prefer another method over the DH parameters?
-Have you got any questions on implementing Forward Kinematics in your research robot?
+Have you got any questions on implementing Forward Kinematics in your robot?
 Tell us in the comments below or join the discussion on LinkedIn, Twitter or Facebook.